-In addition, we use three macro variables in the baseline-case specification.
-First, we construct a variable that measures house price appreciation from the time of origination until the time we evaluate whether a loan is delinquent.
-To this end we use metropolitan statistical area (MSA) level house price indexes from the Office of Federal Housing Enterprise Oversight (OFHEO) and match loans with MSAs by using the zip code provided by LoanPerformance.
-Second, we include the state-level change in the unemployment rate from the time of loan origination until the time of performance evaluation, reported by the Bureau of Economic Analysis.
+by using the ZIP Code provided by LoanPerformance.
+14 Second, we include the state-level change in the unemployment rate from the time of loan origination until the time of performance evaluation, reported by the Bureau of Economic Analysis.
 An increase in the state unemployment rate increases the probability a homeowner lost his or her job, which increases the probability of financial problems.
-Third, we use a measure for the quality of the neighborhood: zip-code-level median household income in 1999.
-The data are from U.S. Census Bureau 2000 and are collected every 10 years.
-The better the neighborhood the more motivated a borrower may be to stay current on a mortgage.
-In Table 2 we report the expected sign for the regression coefficient on each of the explanatory variables in parentheses.
+Third, we use a measure for the quality of the neighborhood: ZIP Code-level median household income in 1999.
+The data are from U.S. Census Bureau 2000 and are collected every ten years.
+The better the neighborhood, the more motivated a borrower may be to stay current on a mortgage.
+In Table 2, we report the expected sign for the regression coefficient on each of the explanatory variables in parentheses.

-4.2 Determinants of Delinquency
+3.2 Determinants of delinquency

-In Tables 3, 4 and 5 we present the determinants of delinquency using the proportional odds methodology.
+In Tables 3, 4, and 5, we present the determinants of delinquency using the proportional odds methodology.
 The tables report the output of a single estimation; due to limited page size, the output is spread over three separate tables.
-The first column of Table 3 lists the covariates included (other than the vintage and age dummies which are reported in Tables 4 and 5).
-Column two documents the marginal effect of the covariates (Equation 7).
+The first column of Table 3 lists the covariates included (other than the vintage and age dummies, which are reported in Tables 4 and 5).
+The second column documents the marginal effect of the covariates (Equation (7)).
 All marginal effects have the expected sign, as shown in Table 2.
 Except for the hybrid and ARM dummies, all variables are statistically significant at the 1% level.
-The four explanatory variables with the largest (absolute) marginal effects and thus the most important for explaining cross-sectional differences in loan performance, are the FICO score, the combined loan-to-value ratio, the mortgage rate, and house price appreciation.
-According to the estimates, for example, a one standard deviation increase in the FICO score decreases the log odds of first-time delinquency by 47.94 percent; or, equivalently, changes the odds by a factor $\exp(-0.4794) = 0.6192$ .
-The product type has a relatively small effect on the performance of a loan, beyond what is explained by other characteristics.
-In Figure
+The four explanatory variables with the largest (absolute) marginal effects and thus the most important for explaining cross-sectional differences in loan performance are the FICO score, the CLTV ratio, the mortgage rate, and the house price appreciation.
+According to the estimates, for example, a one-standard-deviation increase in the FICO score decreases the log odds of